top of page

 Courses in this certificate program include:

-1. Islamic Foundations: A Christian Analysis of Islam's Source Documents
+1. Islamic Foundations: A Christian Investigation of Muhammad and the Qur'an

 Provides in-depth study of the Qur’an and the biography of Muhammad.